By Kate Wisel

 Min Jin Lee, 2019 Drue Heinz Literature Prize judge and author of Free Food for Millionaires and Pachinko, a finalist for the National Book Award

 “Kate Wisel’s women think like razor blades.
 They talk tough and love tougher, except how they love each other which is pure and deep, and ought to be enough, except it isn’t, ever.
 These women vibrate with life, with longing, with an urge toward self-annihilation, with hope.
 Their hope will break your heart the hardest.
 Along with the sentences, which seem to be written by angels, razor-blade toting angels.
 This is one architecturally stunning, linguistically dazzling, hyper-intelligent, heart-expanding debut.”

--- Pam Houston, author of Deep Creek: Finding Hope In the High Country
+Pam Houston, author of Cowboys Are My Weakness; and Deep Creek: Finding Hope In the High Country

 “Kate Wisel is a fearless writer—with literary guts and a distinctive nitro style--and Driving in Cars with Homeless Men is a remarkable debut.
 The gritty lyricism of her voice makes me think of punk rock and blown mufflers and creaky bedsprings flavored with cigarette ash, red bull-and-vodka, gum stuck to the bottom of a Doc Marten, a little bit of Denis Johnson mixed up with a Janis Joplin howl.
 Welcome her.
 I can't wait to see what she does next.”

 Benjamin Percy, author of The Dark Net; Thrill Me; Red Moon; and Refresh, Refresh